unixorn/sysadmin-reading-list/README.md

 ### Python

 Python has much better support for string manipulation and system infrastructure than Bash.
-In addition, there is a rich library of modules supporting various tasks you can use in your scripts that are just a `pip install` away.
+In addition, there is a rich library of modules supporting various tasks you can use in your scripts that are just a `pip3 install` away.

 A couple of places to go into as training are: